Personal notes used as a general recap before the Associate Cloud Engineer exam

 # Deploy a function gcloud functions deploy hello_get --runtime python38 --trigger-http --allow-unauthenticated # Triggers available --trigger-bucket # Every change in files in this bucket will trigger function execution. --trigger-http # Function will be assigned an endpoint --trigger-topic # Name of Pub/Sub topic --trigger-event # Specifies which action (storage, firebase...) should trigger the function --trigger-resource # Specifies which resource from --trigger-event is being observed # Delete the function gcloud functions delete hello_get

-Cloud endpoints
+Cloud endpoints Link to heading

 - “Develop, deploy, protect, and monitor your APIs with Cloud Endpoints.” - doc